YairMassri/web1100_final-exam/test4.md

 Build the Wikipedia App without looking at the previous Wikipedia app you built.
 However, you are allowed to look at your weather app.

-1. Start by creating a new directory called "WikipediaAppTest."
-Inside of this directory, create an index.html file, a directory called "js", and a directory called "style."
+1. Start by creating a new repo on GitHub called "WikipediaAppTest", and clone in to your computer.
+Inside of the main working directory, create an index.html file, a directory called "js", and a directory called "style."
 Inside of style, create a file called main.css.
 Inside of js, create a file called app.js.

 2. In index.html, include main.css and app.js with the appropriate element tags.